DJRGVC/ditto-nocturne/reports/final-report.md

 ## Training a Behavior Cloning Agent on Nocturne

 The first step of the project was training a standard Behavior Cloning agent on Nocturne and visualizing a rollout of its policy.
 Behavior Cloning is a part of a set of techniques known as [Imitation Learning](https://www.ri.cmu.edu/pub_files/2015/3/InvitationToImitation_3_1415.pdf), which is the study of algorithms that improve performance by observing demonstrations from a teacher.
-Specifically, we aim to learn a stochastic policy $\pi(a \mid s, \theta)$ that maps states to actions and learns parameters $\theta$.
+Specifically, we aim to learn a stochastic policy $$\pi(a \mid s, \theta)$$ that maps states to actions and learns parameters $$\theta$$.
 This policy will learn from collected human driver demonstrations and output expert actions with high likelihood.
 More information on the specifics of the Behavior Cloning for Nocturne can be found using [Daphne's great tutorial](https://github.com/daphnecor/nocturne/blob/intro_tutorials/docs/tutorials/03_imitation_learning.md).

 To run the agent, I followed Daphne's tutorial to train a policy and saved the weights.
 I then wrote a [function](https://github.com/cpondoc/ditto-nocturne/blob/main/examples/test_rollout.py) that takes the same BC agent and rolls it out to a specific scenario within the Nocturne environment.
 Overall, since the agent only learns on such few demonstrations, the agent is not able to perform relatively well and gets derailed quite quickly.